uday-atwork/uday-atwork/README.md

 🤔 Always looking for peers to connect, discuss and colaborate on ideas!

 📫 Want to catch up for a chat?
-DM me here: LinkedIn, Telegram
+Click <a href = "https://www.linkedin.com/in/udaychandrakumar/">here</a> to connect on LinkedIn

 <!---
 uday-atwork/uday-atwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.